ml4wasm/paint/README.md

 </pre>

 and there you go!
-You have a "painting" generator that incorporates basic machine learning and is written with WebAssembly.
+You can use WebAssembly and basic machine learning to create a "painting" generator.